 To get the best-looking footage, videographers routinely use ND filters to keep the shutter speed to twice the frame rate.
 It’s known as the 180-degree shutter rule and it’s advisable to follow it with the DJI Osmo Pocket.

 PolarPro offers a range of ND filters that are specifically designed for the Osmo Pocket.
-Helpfully, they’re magnetic so they can be quickly popped on and off the camera as you need.
+Helpfully, they’re magnetic so they can be quickly popped on and off the camera.
 They also come in a hard case to keep them safe.
 It’s a little bit fiddly to slip the filters back in the case, but it’s better than them rattling around.

 PolarPro’s Vivid Collection contains three different strength filters, each with a rotating polarizer section that enables you to reduce reflection and glare and boost colour saturation.
 The filters are ND4/PL, ND8/PL, ND16/PL, which means they cut out 2, 3 or 4Ev of light.